citp/privacy-policy-historical/o/ok/okt/okta-emea.com.md

 Okta's Web sites may contain links to other Web sites.
 Okta is not responsible for the information practices or the content of such other Web sites.
 The Company encourages You to review the privacy statements of other Web sites to understand their information practices.

-Okta does not collect email addresses from the Okta commercial, fee-based production services for which we sell subscriptions (collectively, the “Service”) for marketing use.
+Okta does not collect email addresses from the Service for marketing use.
 Okta does collect information from Visitors.
 This information is collected in accordance with this Privacy Statement, from sources that include but are not limited to content syndication, Web site registration forms, webinar registration forms and conferences.

 **Personal Information You Provide to Us.** Okta collects information from Visitors to the Okta Web sites and Customers of the Service.
 Okta receives and stores any information entered when expressing an interest in obtaining more information about the Service or registering to use the Service.
-When Visitors expresses an interest in obtaining information about the Service or registering to use the Service on Okta’s Web sites, Okta may require Visitors to provide personal contact information, such as name, company name, address, phone number, email address, and any other information necessary for Us to provide Visitors with access to the various aspects of the Services (collectively, “Personal Information”).
-The Personal Information Visitors provide may be used for such purposes as answering questions, improving the content of the Web sites, customizing the content, and communicating with Visitors about Okta's Service, including specials and new features.
+When a Visitor expresses an interest in obtaining information about the Service or registering to use the Service on Okta’s Web sites, Okta may require the Visitor to provide personal contact information, such as name, company name, address, phone number, email address, and any other information necessary for Us to provide Visitors with access to the various aspects of the Service (collectively, “Personal Information”).
+The Personal Information Visitors provide may be used for such purposes as answering questions, improving the content of the Web sites, customizing the content, and communicating with Visitors about Okta's Service, including special offers, announcements, and new features.

 **Personal Information Collected Automatically.** As Visitors navigate or interact with Okta's Web sites, Okta may also automatically collect information through the use of commonly-used information-gathering tools, such as cookies and Web beacons.

 ### Other Third Party Tracking

 Okta engages third parties, which use Web beacons, images, and scripts, to help better manage content on Okta’s Web sites.
-Okta does not provide Personal Information to the third parties but may tie the information gathered from third party tracking to Visitors’ Personal Information for marketing purposes.
+Okta does not provide Personal Information to the third parties, but may tie the information gathered from third party tracking to Visitors’ Personal Information for marketing purposes.

   1. **Cookies:**

 Okta uses cookies to make interactions with the Web sites easy and meaningful.
 When a Visitor interacts with the Web sites, Okta's servers send a cookie to the Visitor’s computer.
-Standing alone, cookies do not personally identify the Visitor;they merely recognize the visitor’s Web browser.
+Standing alone, cookies do not personally identify the Visitor; they merely recognize the visitor’s Web browser.
 Unless the Visitor chooses to identify themself to Okta, either by responding to a promotional offer, opening an account, or filling out a Web form, Okta has no way to associate this cookie data with the Visitor’s Personal Information.

 For the Web sites, Okta uses cookies that are session-based.
 Session cookies exist only during one session.
 They disappear from the Visitor’s computer upon closing their browser software or turning off their computer.

 Most browsers have an option for turning off cookies, which will prevent the browser from accepting new cookies, as well as (depending on the sophistication of the browser software) allowing the Visitor to decide on acceptance of each new cookie in a variety of ways.

-Okta's Web sites connect Visitors to third party services, with whom Okta partners with to provide the relevant content.
-The use of cookies by Okta’s partners is not covered by Okta’s Privacyy Statement.
+Okta's Web sites connect Visitors to third party service providers, with whom Okta partners with to provide the relevant content.
+The use of cookies by Okta’s partners is not covered by Okta’s Privacy Statement.
 Okta does not have access or control over these cookies.
 Okta’s partners use session ID cookies to manage a Customer's connection to the partner's service.

   2. **Web Beacons:**